activecm/rita-legacy/pkg/beaconsni/Readme.md

 ---
 This package analyzes connections between IP addresses and server name indicators (SNIs) for signs of regular, programmatic communication.

-This pckage records the following:
+This package records the following:
 - Each source IP address and destination SNI that communicated
 - Summary statistics of the connections between the pair
 - Timestamp beaconing statistics